Best Alfresco Dining in Philadelphia

 You can’t really beat Devon’s cushy location right on Rittenhouse Square, especially when the weather is nice.
 Enjoy fresh seafood with a side of people-watching.

-Newly-opened, New York-imported roadside burger stand Shake Shack happily just opened their sidewalk seating, which means you can enjoy those juicy burgers and tasty shakes alfresco.
+The New York-imported roadside burger stand Shake Shack features sidewalk seating, which means you can enjoy those juicy burgers and tasty shakes alfresco.
 Don’t fear the lines: they move fast.

 Philadelphia Magazine recently called a.kitchen the new Rouge, in terms of where to see-and-be-seen in Philadelphia.
 The tables sit facing out onto the street, so you can literally rub elbows with the Philadelphia elite (and sometimes visiting movie stars) while watching them stroll the streets.